Leung Ting: Other controversy

-On 20 November 2009, Leung was acquitted of a two-month prison sentence for allegedly assaulting his former girlfriend, Regina Lip Sik-ying, a claim which was later quashed.
+On 20 November 2009, Leung was acquitted of charges for allegedly assaulting his former girlfriend, Regina Lip Sik-ying, a claim which was later quashed.
 Lip testified that Leung hit her after a heated argument involving Leung's ex-wife.
-Leung testified that Lip fell when Leung pulled her down from a window where she threatened to commit suicide after Leung refused to provide $5000 for plane tickets and an abortion.
+Leung testified that Lip fell when Leung pulled her down from a window where she threatened to commit suicide to damage Leung's reputation after Leung refused to provide USD$5000 for plane tickets for an abortion, claiming she was pregnant.
 On hearing the verdict Leung shouted 'Objection!', and even shouted bullshit at the judge during the court case.
 On 29 April 2010, the conviction was quashed by Court of First Instance Judge Darryl Gordon Saw.
 Judge Saw ruled that the medical reports did not support Lip's testimony but did support Leung's.
 Leung was cleared of all charges.